NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 Online database server can be used to maintain a single replica of data that supports the development process.
 There are many online MySQL database service providers including Azure MySQL database server and Google SQL Cloud.
 But heroku provides an excellent support with a sufficient uptime (99.5%) at affordable cost.
 Heroku platform is designed to protect customers from threats by applying security controls at every layer from physical to application, isolating customer applications and data, and with its ability to rapidly deploy security updates without customer interaction or service interruption [5].
 This service can be utilised for hosting MySQL database.

-Maven central repository is a open source repository provided by Maven community.
+Maven central repository is an open source repository provided by Maven community.
 It contains a large number of commonly used libraries.
 All the necessary spring-based dependencies required for product development is available for download from maven repository.

 ### 5.3 Risks